TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/examples/drivers/sbl_null.md

 # Steps to Run the Example

 Since this is a bootloader and is used as a SOC initialization binary, the example will be run every time you boot an application using this example.
 It is generally run from a boot media (OSPI Flash, SD Card) unlike other examples which are usually loaded with CCS.
 Nevertheless, you can build this example like you do for the others using makefile or build it via CCS by importing as a project.

+\note This example is not supported for HS-SE devices as JTAG can not be connected to HS-SE devices by default.

 - **When using CCS projects to build**, import the CCS project for the required combination and build it using the CCS project menu (see \ref CCS_PROJECTS_PAGE).